pairinteraction/ryd-numerov/docs/index.rst

 ***************

 The *Rydberg Numerov* software calculates properties of Rydberg states.
-We expecially focus on the calculation of the radial wavefunction of Rydberg states via the Numerov method.
+We especially focus on the calculation of the radial wavefunction of Rydberg states via the Numerov method.

 .. _LGPL v3: https://www.gnu.org/licenses/lgpl-3.0.html